notsag-dev/htb-haircut/README.md

 It seems `uploads` may be a good place to place a web shell as `www-data` has write permissions on it.
 I'm going to use a PHP web shell called `Predator.php` present in this repo https://github.com/JohnTroony/php-webshells.git.
 Note I use that one because just to check it out, but other much simpler ones should be enough.

-The first step to copy the shell into the target server, is to make the shell "curleable" by exposing it through an http server in the attacker:
+The first step to copy the shell into the target server, is to make the shell "curleable" by exposing it through an http server on the attacker:
 ```
 $ cd php-webshells
 $ python -m SimpleHTTPServer